Biographical Information & Personal Interests

 Dr. Lauer is licensed by the State of Maine Board of Osteopathic Licensure.
 He holds board certification in Family Practice and OMT from the American Osteopathic Board of Family Physicians.

 He has served on the Bangor YMCA’s Board of Directors from 2011 to 2014.
-He continues to Chair the Tri for the Y Committee, a fund-raising triathlon for youth programs, and is race director of this event since its inauguration in 2012.
+He Chaired the Tri for the Y Committee, a fund-raising triathlon for youth programs, and was the inaugural race director of this event from 2012 through 2016.
 He is a paying member of the YMCA and supports their motto: For Youth Development, For Healthy Living, For Social Responsibility.

 He served on the Maine Osteopathic Association Board of Directors since 2013-2014.